Incoming Student Exchange Program

-NOTE: The Fall 2023 and Winter 2024 Exchange Program is now Closed.
+NOTE: The Fall 2026 and Full Year Exchange Program is now closed.

 Why choose Carleton for your exchange?

-Carleton’s reputation is built on its strengths in the fields of Journalism, Public Affairs, International Affairs, Architecture and High Technology.
+Carleton’s reputation is built on its strengths in a number of fields such as Business, Journalism, Public Affairs, International Affairs, Architecture and High Technology.
 Students benefit from the interdisciplinary, active, hands-on approach to teaching.
 Our beautiful campus spans more than 100 acres, between the Rideau River and the historic Rideau Canal, just a short distance from downtown Ottawa.

-We invite to review our Incoming Student Exchange Program brochure (PDF) and read past testimonials from students who have enjoyed an incoming exchange program with us.
+We invite you to review our Incoming Exchange Program Brochure and read past testimonials from students who have enjoyed an incoming exchange program with us.

 If you have questions about the program, please contact us at exchange@carleton.ca.